ooesili/ooesili.github.io/content/post/redux-getting-rid-of-3-file-features.md

 discipline.
 The declarations in each file should be sorted the same way for the sake of consistency.
 This requires concious and continual effort as code is added and modified, [since codebases naturally tend towards disorder over time][entropy].
-Refactoring or splitting up a module involves hurdling all three of these trees, keeping more of the codebase than necessary in our head while we work.
+Working with these modules involves hurdling all three of these trees, keeping more of the codebase than necessary in our heads while we work.

 ### Folders-by-feature